 The purpose of the Ohio Wheat Performance Test is to evaluate wheat varieties, blends, brands, and breeding lines for yield, grain quality, and other important performance characteristics.
 This information gives wheat producers comparative information for selecting the varieties best suited for their production system and market.
 Varieties differ in yield potential, winter hardiness, maturity, standability, disease and insect resistance, and other agronomic characteristics.
 Selection should be based on performance from multiple test sites and years.

-In fall 2018, wheat was planted at three out of the five locations within two weeks of the fly-free date.
-Due to poor soil conditions, wheat was planted in Marion and Wayne County 16 and 23 days after the fly-free date, respectively.
+In fall 2019, wheat was planted at four out of the five locations within 10 days of the fly-free date.
+Due to poor soil conditions, wheat was planted in Wood County 21 days after the fly-free date; however, wheat grain yield averaged 99.5 bu/acre at that location.
 Wheat entered dormancy in good to excellent condition.
-Early season wheat growth and development were slower than the previous years due to cool temperatures and above average precipitation.
-However, harvest conditions were favorable and harvest dates average.
-Results from the Marion County were not included in the 2019 report due to extreme field variability caused by high rainfall.
-Overall, grain test weight averaged 55.0 lb/bu (compared to an average test weight of 55.5 lb/bu in 2018).
-Across the Wood, Wayne, Darke, and Pickaway locations, grain yield averaged 85.9 bu/acre.
+Early season wheat growth and development were slower than previous years due to cool temperatures and above average precipitation.
+Harvest conditions were favorable and harvest dates average.
+Results from Union County were not included in this report due to extreme field variability caused by high rainfall.
+Overall, grain test weight averaged 58.8 lb/bu (compared to an average test weight of 55.0 lb/bu in 2019).
+Across the Wood, Wayne, Darke, and Pickaway locations, grain yield averaged 93.8 bu/acre.